denissb/denissb.github.io/cv.md

       company: Saxo Bank
       location: Copenhagen
       description: |
         Software Development for the Native Apps team in Saxo Platforms Technology Department.
-Working on mostly on the development, maintenance and release of iOS and Android apps for SaxoTraderGO and SaxoInvestor using React Native and React.
+Working mainly on the development, maintenance and release of iOS and Android apps for SaxoTraderGO and SaxoInvestor using React Native and React.
     - period: February 2019 – August 2022
       position: Frontend developer
       company: Sampension